-You’ve got a full house, the kitchen’s absolutely slammed, the bar team are flying through orders, and then BAM – it hits.
-A surprise inspection, or maybe something completely out of left field, like the walk-in fridge deciding to stage a protest.
-How on earth do you keep the wheels on, maintain that precious service, and still come out looking like you’ve got it all under control?
-This isn't about lengthy planning documents; it’s about rolling up your sleeves and taking immediate, decisive action, whether you’re running a bustling restaurant or a lively bar.
+Picture this: full house, kitchen absolutely slammed, bar team flying through orders.
+Then, out of nowhere, it hits.
+A surprise inspection, maybe?
+Or something completely left field, like the walk-in fridge staging a protest.
+How do you possibly keep things running, maintain that strong service, and still look like you've got it all under control?
+This isn't about endless planning documents; it's about rolling up your sleeves and taking immediate, decisive action, whether you run a busy restaurant or a buzzing bar.

 Here’s the gist: When chaos erupts, you've got about 24 hours to get things back on an even keel.
-First, you stop the bleeding – that initial hour is all about spotting the real problem and giving your most dependable folks clear, immediate tasks.
-Next, you rally the troops, breaking the problem into bite-sized chunks and letting your team run with it for the next few hours.
-Finally, you hunker down, stabilise things, and then, crucially, you have a brutally honest, quick chat about what went wrong and how to avoid it next time.
+First, stop the bleeding – that initial hour is all about spotting the real problem and giving your most dependable people clear, immediate tasks.
+Next, rally the troops, breaking the problem into manageable pieces and letting your team run with it for the next few hours.
+Finally, hunker down, stabilise things, and then, importantly, have a brutally honest, quick chat about what went wrong and how to avoid it next time.

 When the unexpected hits: The first hour (Shock & Scan)

-That first hour is everything.
+That first hour?
+It's everything.
 Adrenaline surges, and your brain wants to go into overdrive, spinning worst-case scenarios.
 Don’t let it.
 Your absolute first move isn't to fix; it’s to assess.
 I still remember a packed Friday night when our main oven tripped.
 Complete blackout in the kitchen.
 My initial thought was a full-blown meltdown, a total disaster.
-But you simply can’t go there.
+But you just can't go there.

 Minutes 5-15: Appoint Your Point Person.
 You need one person to be the central hub for information.
 And unless it’s absolutely unavoidable, that person isn't you, the owner.
 Find that dedicated team member – the one who always has their head screwed on, who can stay calm when everyone else is flapping.
 For my oven incident, that was my head chef, Sarah.
 Her first action wasn't to scream, but to calmly tell everyone to stop cooking, turn off hobs, and wait for instruction.
 She then came straight to me, gave me the facts, and asked what we were doing.
 That clear, concise reporting?
 Gold.

 Minutes 15-30: Assess the Damage, Contain the Chaos.
 If it’s an inspection, what are they focusing on?
 What’s the immediate area of concern?
 If it’s a burst pipe, where’s the water heading?
 Can you contain it?
-If you’re short-staffed, who’s missing, and what are their absolute critical tasks?
-This isn't about solving it yet; it’s about stopping it from getting worse.
+If you’re short-staffed, who’s missing, and what are their absolute essential tasks?
+You're not solving it yet; you're just stopping it from getting worse.
 Sarah, for the oven, immediately checked the circuit board, confirmed the trip, and started moving food to backup hobs or fridges.
 Smart.

 Minutes 30-60: Issue the First Orders.
 Now, with information gathered, you issue the first set of direct, unambiguous orders.
 "Liam, get to the circuit board, see if you can reset it safely."
 "Maria, take over prep for section X, prioritise Y." "Front of house, let customers know there's a slight delay, offer complimentary olives."
 These aren't suggestions.
 These are commands.
 Your restaurant staff and bar team need to know you've got a grip, even if you’re internally screaming your head off.